karltext/market-value-tracker/collector/README.md

 ### Initialise database
 Run the mysql script in `model/schema.sql` to initialise the database -- you can just copy and paste the queries into the mysql command prompt.

+Create a `.env` file in the `collector` directory with your database credentials stored in the format described in the `.env.example` file.

 ### Insert Data into Database

 Insert the data in the mysql database by running.